iassc badge and pmi badge

 Application FinanceTechnologyMarketingRetail etc EducationTechnologyResearch basedInternet based etc

-Difference between Data Scientist and Business analyst
+Difference between Data Scientist and Business Analyst

-The main difference between a Data Scientist and Business Analyst is that a Data Scientist is responsible for data manipulation by writing algorithms and programming for information, while a Business Analyst is responsible for creating reports and recommending changes for business improvement
+The main difference between a Data Scientist and Business Analyst is that Data Scientist is responsible for data manipulation by writing algorithms and programming for information, while a Business Analyst is responsible for creating reports and recommending changes for business improvement

 Career scope for a Data Scientist